NomicFoundation/hardhat/docs/guides/deploying.md

 In the meantime, we recommend deploying your smart contracts using scripts.
-You can deploy the `Greeter` contract from the sample project with a deploy script `scripts/deploy.js` like the above one:
+You can deploy the `Greeter` contract from the sample project with a deploy script `scripts/deploy.js` like this:

 ```js
 async function main() {